Desert sand (color)

 Desert sand is a very light and very weakly saturated reddish yellow colour which corresponds specifically to the coloration of sand.
 It may also be regarded as a deep tone of beige.

 Desert sand was used by General Motors, along with "rosewood", as a paint color for their early Cadillacs.

 In 1998, desert sand was made into a Crayola crayon colour.

-The color shown at right matches the palest of the three colors in the 3-color Desert Camouflage Uniform of United States Armed Forces, which in 1990 began to replace the 6-color Desert Battle Dress Uniform.
+The color shown matches the palest of the three colors in the 3-color Desert Camouflage Uniform of United States Armed Forces, which in 1990 began to replace the 6-color Desert Battle Dress Uniform.

 Six Color Variations of Desert Sand

 Sandy brown

-The web color sandy brown is displayed at right.

 As its name suggests, sandy brown is a shade of brown which is similar to the color of some sands.

 Earth yellow

-The color earth yellow is displayed at right.

 Earth yellow is one of the twelve official camouflage colors of the United States Army.

 Sand

 Sand is a color that resembles the color of beach sand.
 In fact, another name for this color is beach, an alternate color name in use for this color since 1923.

 The first recorded use of sand as a color name in English was in 1627.

 The normalized color coordinates for sand are identical to ecru, which was first recorded as a color name in English in 1836.

 The San Diego Padres of Major League Baseball currently use Sand as one of their team colors.